Pawarasithumina/Employee_Performance_Dashboard/README.md

+# Employee_Performance_Dashboard

-# Employee_Performance_DashboardThis project focuses on cleaning, transforming, and visualizing employee data in Microsoft Excel to create an interactive Employee Performance Dashboard.
+This project focuses on cleaning, transforming, and visualizing employee data in Microsoft Excel to create an interactive Employee Performance Dashboard.

 🧹 Data Cleaning & Preparation